 The knee capsule is a thick, water-tight sac that surrounds the knee joint.
 The outer part of the capsule is lined with a fibrous and thick membrane.
 Within the capsule is the synovial membrane, which produces the fluid that lubricates the joints.
 This fluid also provides nutrients to the articular cartilage.

-The movements and the stabilization of the knee joint are supported by the quadriceps and the hamstrings.
+The quadriceps and the hamstrings support the movements and stabilization of the knee joint.
 The quadriceps is actually composed of four individual muscles located on the anterior upper leg.
 These muscles are the vastus lateralis, vastus medialis, vastus intermedius and rectus femoris.
 These muscles fuse, forming the quadriceps tendon.
-The quadriceps straightens the knee by pulling the patella up on contraction.
+The quadriceps straightens the knee by pulling the patella upon contraction.

 That is the end of Part 2.
-I will have part 3 up very soon.
+And I will have part 3 up very soon.